-PwC Canada provides all partners and practice staff with annual or ongoing training on independence matters.
-Training typically focuses on milestone training relevant to a change in position or role, changes in policy or external regulations and, as relevant, provision of services.
-Partners and staff receive computer-based training on PwC Canada's Independence policy and related topics.
+PwC Canada provides all partners and practice staff with annual or ongoing training in independence matters.
+Training typically focuses on milestone training relevant to a change in position or role, changes in policy or external regulation and, as relevant, provision of services.
+Partners and staff receive computer-based training on PwC Canada's independence policy and related topics.